vibaotram/baseDmux/README.md

 - **Configuring a specific 'flavor' of the workflow**

-This is done primarilly by adjusting the parameters listed in the workflow config file `profile/workflow_parameters.yaml` or the [config.yaml](baseDmux/data/config.yaml) -- **BTW COULD IT BE RENAMED workflow_parameters.yaml FOR CONSISTENCY?
-VERY CONFUSING...** -- which corresponds to the typical Snakemake 'config.yaml' file.
+This is done primarilly by adjusting the parameters listed in the workflow config file `profile/workflow_parameters.yaml` or the [config.yaml](baseDmux/data/config.yaml) which corresponds to the typical Snakemake 'config.yaml' file.
 It enables to setup input reads, output folder, parameters for the tools, reports generation, etc...
 It is suggested to refer to the comments in this file for further details on individual parameters.

 Note however, that Deepbinner is not longer maintained and that [Deepbinner models](https://github.com/rrwick /Deepbinner/tree/master/models) are limited to specific 'earlier' flow cells and barcoding kits.
 One should therefore